danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 Head down to Brighton Beach front and get your camera ready.
 Sadly, in all the time I spent in Melbourne, which I do believe was longer than 6 months, I never went to see these amazing pieces of art.

+This day is going to be lazy, I've been working you hard so far.

+Gather around on the beach and enjoy your time here.
+I know you love the water, so I'll be asking you to follow these words to another amazing spot this afternoon.
+There's no rush.
+Explore the area quietly and rest in the sand.
+Walk along and listen to your music.
+Think about your life and where you want to go.
+Look up at sky.
+Can you see the stars ?
+No, of course not, the sun hides them from us, but they're still there.
+Starlight and sunlight is beaming down to you at the moment.
+All the great vibrance of our sisters, brothers, mothers, fathers, daughters and sons from lives come and gone and touching down on you.
+Guiding you.
+What do you hear ?
+Don't usher a word.
+Keep it close and let it stay with you, and you alone.

+Once you start to crave lunch I would recommend you head up to a place called Monk Bodhi Dharma.
+You should be able to catch a tram from Brighton Beach to within 500m walking distance.
+It's not far.

+THe address is 202 Carlisle St, Balaclava (03) 9534 7250 _(yes, the irony, I know - the word Carlisle has come back to haunt me !)_.
+Although this is a vegetarian restaurant, it's amazing.

+Plan the rest of your day to relax and just walk around.
+2 Pier St, Port Melbourne